 1. Bonnie and Clyde Wild Omega-3 Fish Oil

-Missy & Buzz get their respective daily dosage of fish oil with their breakfast – Buzz (74 lb) gets 3.5 pumps, and Missy (54 lb) gets 2.5 pumps (1 pump per 20 lb of body weight).
+Missy & Buzz would get their respective daily dosage of fish oil with their breakfast.
+Buzz (74 lb) got 3.5 pumps, and Missy (54 lb) got 2.5 pumps.
+You can give 1 pump per 20 lb of body weight.

-You can find out a lot more about this wonderful fish oil in my article Invest In Your Dog’s Health With Bonnie and Clyde’s Premium Wild Omega-3 Fish Oil.
+You can find out a lot more about this wonderful fish oil in my blog post Invest In Your Dog’s Health With Bonnie and Clyde’s Premium Wild Omega-3 Fish Oil.

 2. Homemade Turmeric Paste

-I used to just sprinkle it over the pups’ meals until I learned that turmeric PASTE actually increases the health benefits – this is mainly due to the fact that it contains freshly ground black pepper (the ground pepper increases the absorption of the turmeric 20 times!).
+I used to just sprinkle it over Missy’s & Buzz’s meals until I learned that turmeric PASTE actually increases the health benefits!

 You can read more about the paste and how to make it in my article The 5 Key Benefits Of Organic Turmeric Paste You Don’t Want Your Dog To Miss Out On…And How To DIY!